Bhagavad Gita Chapter 11 Verse 22 Meaning

 Available in 28 languages

-This verse from Chapter 11 of the Bhagavad Gita highlights a practical insight: The Rudras, Adityas, Vasus, Sadhyas, Visvedevas, the two Asvins, Maruts, the Manus, and the hosts of celestial singers, Yakshas, demons, and the perfected ones, all look upon Thee with great amazement.
+At this point in Vishvarupa Darshana Yoga, Krishna deepens His teaching on surrender.
+The Rudras, Adityas, Vasus, Sadhyas, Visvedevas, the two Asvins, Maruts, the Manus, and the hosts of celestial singers, Yakshas, demons, and the perfected ones, all look upon Thee with great amazement The verse advances the dialogue by connecting abstract principle to the concrete situation Arjuna faces.
+Shankaracharya emphasizes that this teaching is not merely contextual but universal.

 — Explained by the Nitya Team